Build a URL Shortener with Nitro on Cloudflare Pages

 npm install

-We can start the development server to see the default Nitro page:
+Start the development server to view the default Nitro page:

 bash